Student Affairs Resources

 Conference Operations and Events serves as the heart of campus event coordination.
 The team functions as a one-stop shop for reserving space, requesting room layouts and equipment, and receiving event-planning assistance.
 The office serves as the Commencment headquarters and supports major event programs such as Scholars' Convocation and Public Events.
-For a comprehensive list of events and reservations on campus we invite you to check out the 'calendar' tab on the front page of the College website.
+See the campus calendar for a comprehensive list of events and reservations on campus.

 The college’s state-of-the-art dining facility in the Joe Rosenfield ‘25 Center serves 20 meals per week in a marketplace environment for students on meals plans, other members of the campus community, and campus guests.
 Multiple choices (many prepared to order) are always available, including vegetarian, vegan, ethnic, and other traditional favorites such as pizza, deli, and comfort food.

 All first-year first-semester students are required to participate in the full meal plan; other resident students participate in meal plans determined by their living location and class standing.
 Special medical diets are accommodated and may be arranged through Health Services and the Office of Dining Services.
-For further information on meal plans, menus, and other services offered by Dining Services, please refer to Dining Services’ web page.
+See Dining Services for information on meal plans, menus, and other services.

 The Spencer Grill